elastic/kibana/rfcs/text/0008_pulse.md

 # Unresolved questions

-- Pending to define a proper handshake in the authentication mechanism to reduce the chance of a man-in-the-middle attack or DDoS.
+- Pending to define a proper handshake in the authentication mechanism to reduce the chance of a man-in-the-middle attack or DDoS. => We already have some ideas thanks to @jportner and @kobelb but it will be resolved during the _Phase 2_ design.
 - Opt-in/out per channel?